joycenerd/Computer_Vision_2021/HW5/README.md

 # Scene Classification

-The is the project that can do 15 scnene (Coast, Forest, Highway, Industrial, InsideCity, Kitchen, LivingRoom, Mountain, Office, OpenCountry, Store, Street, Suburb, TallBuilding) classification.
-We used EfficientNet and ResNest and achieve accuracy 93.78%.
+The is the project that can do 15 scenes (Coast, Forest, Highway, Industrial, InsideCity, Kitchen, LivingRoom, Mountain, Office, OpenCountry, Store, Street, Suburb, TallBuilding) classification.
+We utilize some methods as follow:
+  1. EfficientNet which can achieve accuracy 93.78%
+  2. ResNest
+  3. Tiny images representation + nearest neighbor classifier
+  4. Bag of SIFT + nearest neighbor classifier
+  5. Bag of SIFT representation + linear SVM classifier
+  6. Simple CNN

 ## Getting Started